marick/Midje/FORMULAS-BACKLOG-AND-FEATURE-IDEAS.md

 * [x] figure out how to make syntax validation errors show something more sensible than the error message you'd see for a problem with a fact validation problem

-* [ ] don't run more tests than need be if there is already failure in this formula's batch.
+* [x] don't run more tests than need be if there is already failure in this formula's batch.

-* [ ] make line numbers report correctly

 * [ ] implement shrinking.
 Report only the first fully shrunken failure [ ] to do correctly, 'shrink' depends on 'generate'

-* [ ] consider implementing with @marick's metaconstant syntax

 * [ ] shrink function overrides
    a. [ ] no shrink

-* [ ] if we do metaconstant style, implement generator overriding

-    --- getting there with the new validate method for "formula"
-      a. [] fix:  however, there's an interesting form of failure if you run (formula [a 1] 1 =>) ... since the formula macro splices in :formula :formula-in-progress
+* [ ] fix strange error if you run (formula [a 1] 1 =>)

-          will the below note help this?

-NOTES:

-* possibly don't use fact macro inside of formula, but instead do something like tabular
+      ... since the formula macro splices in :formula :formula-in-progress possibly solution is to not using fact macro inside of formula, but instead do something like tabular

+* [ ] if line numbers shift, then ensure that they always report correctly -- so far I don't know if this even needs to change, since it seems to work fine.
+Think about it and decide if tests to prevent regressions are useful here.

+* [ ] consider implementing with @marick's metaconstant syntax
+   a. [ ] if we do metaconstant style, implement generator overriding